 - It’s easier to move.
-No one likes moving and it’s getting harder and harder with more cities becoming prohibitively expensive for emerging adults, but for those of us who find ourselves doing a lot of it decluttering can be a tremendous load off our backs.
+No one likes moving, and it’s getting harder and harder with more cities becoming prohibitively expensive for emerging adults, but for those of us who find ourselves doing a lot of it decluttering can be a tremendous load off our backs.
 I cannot tell you how many time’s I’ve been packing or unpacking for a move only to come across an item that I didn’t even remember owning.
 It had just sat there in a dusty closet or (God forbid) in that part of my bedroom that my eyes habitually slid past gathering dust.
 What’s more, there’s less to carry from car to apartment, letting you spend less time moving and more time settling in.

 - We can save precious, precious money.
 It’s no secret that 20-somethings are a little starved for cash these days.
-By realizing how little you really need, you can alleviate quite a lot of financial stress and make those rare big purchases a lot more guilt-free.
+By realising how little you really need, you can alleviate quite a lot of financial stress and make those rare big purchases a lot more guilt-free.

-How to minimalize
+How to minimalise

-There’s no one-step easy way to declutter your life, but here are some things that have worked well for me and demonstrate a certain level of environmental savvy, which intersects really well with the philosophy behind efficient living.
+There’s no easy one-step way to declutter your life, but here are some things that have worked well for me and demonstrate a certain level of environmental savvy, which intersects really well with the philosophy behind efficient living.

 - Donate old clothes.
 Pick a day on one of these weekends when the weather isn’t so great and spend some time going through your closet.
 Make a pile of items that you haven’t worn in the past year and donate them!
 Avoid the temptation to bring them down to the dumpster.
-Even though the trip may be shorter, there are people who can greatly benefit from your unused clothes.
+Even though the trip may be shorter, some people can greatly benefit from your unused clothes.
 Donating is a win-win scenario.

 - Get help for big items.
 One of the most intimidating parts of decluttering involves getting rid of your big items.
 I’m talking things like old couches, appliances, and broken down electronics.
 Don’t be afraid to get some help if you’re not sure what to do with some of your scarier clutter.

 - Slow down on impulse buys.
 Oh boy.
 I am super guilty of this one.
-When I was first getting into cooking I was sure that I needed every specialized gadget out there.
+When I was first getting into cooking I was sure that I needed every specialised gadget out there.
 Thankfully I’ve since learned that people got by and made good food before they had food processors with 18 buttons.
 Instead of buying something for each new task that you want to perform, try sitting on purchases (especially online buys) and think about whether or not you can do whatever it is your new gadget will with the materials that you already have.